mmistakes/so-simple-theme/README.md

 **ProTip:** to locate the theme's files on your computer run `bundle show jekyll-theme-so-simple`.
 This returns the location of the gem-based theme files.

-The theme comes with two files to make inject your own markup and content into the theme more easily.
+The theme comes with two files to help inject custom markup and content into predefined locations.

 |     | Description |
 | --- | ----------- |